-We have been running our counselling services successfully and have an ever increasing waitlist; we have also recruited new volunteer counsellors from different backgrounds in order to meet the needs of our clients and the members in general.
-Although we started the Counselling on short term basis where we were offering a block of 6 and up to 10 sessions, there has been a number of clients where we have been able to offer longer term counselling.
+We have been running our counselling services successfully and have an ever-increasing waitlist; we have also recruited additional counsellors from different backgrounds in order to meet the needs of our clients and the members in general.
+At present we provide multilingual Counselling by offering offering a block of 6 and up to 10 sessions, there has been a number of clients where we have been able to offer longer term counselling.

-These sessions are held every Wednesday for women.
-We are fortunate to have two counsellors who can speak a variety of Asian languages (Hindi, Turkish and Urdu, Tamil & Bengali) so that we can ensure we are removing linguistic and cultural barriers and making the service accessible to vulnerable groups.
+Counselling sessions are held on Mondays, Wednesdays & Fridays for women.
+We are fortunate to have three counsellors who can speak a variety of Asian languages (Hindi, Turkish and Urdu, Tamil & Bengali) so that we can ensure we are removing linguistic and cultural barriers and making the service accessible to vulnerable groups.